nicolas-van/multirun/CONTRIBUTING.md

 * **Use a clear and descriptive title** for the issue to identify the suggestion.
 * **Provide a step-by-step description of the suggested enhancement** in as many details as possible.
 * **Provide specific examples to demonstrate the steps**.
-Include copy/pasteable snippets which you use in those examples, as [Markdown code blocks](https://help.github.com/articles/markdown-basics/#multiple-lines).
+It's always better to get more information.
+You can include links to files or GitHub projects, copy/pasteable snippets or even print screens or animated GIFS.
+If you're providing snippets in the issue, use [Markdown code blocks](https://help.github.com/articles/markdown-basics/#multiple-lines).
 * **Describe the current behavior** and **explain which behavior you expected to see instead** and why.
 * **List some other similar projects where this enhancement exists.**
 * **Specify which version of the project you're using.**